ceramicnetwork/rust-ceramic/UPGRADE.md

     ceramic-one migrations from-ipfs --help

-The command requires an input directory where the IPFS blocks are found and where the output storage directory.
+The command requires an input directory where the IPFS blocks are found and an output directory where the sqlite file containing the migrated events will be written.

 The following command will migrate data assuming the default directories for both Kubo and `ceramic-one`.
 Adjust the command arguments as needed by your infrastructure.